-Herbicide resistance is increasing, and that means California tree nut growers must stay vigilant and nimble to keep weeds at bay.
+With herbicide resistance on the rise, California tree nut growers must stay vigilant and nimble to keep weeds at bay.

-The best practices listed below can help growers combat common weed threats, ensuring healthy trees and high yields from year to year.
+A comprehensive weed management program can help ensure that pressures don't threaten profits.
+These best practices can help growers combat common weed threats, ensuring healthy trees from year to year.

-Not all weeds are equal.
-Some require specific conditions to thrive, making certain locations in the orchard and times of year ideal for growth.
-Growers should monitor regularly, making note of the type of weed, where it grows and the management tactic used so that adjustments can be made, as needed, throughout the year.
+Not all weeds are equal – some require specific conditions to thrive, making certain locations in the orchard and times of year ideal for growth.
+Growers should monitor orchards regularly, making note of the type of weed, where it grows and the management tactic used so that adjustments can be made as needed throughout the year.

-Equipment used in a field threatened by weeds can easily contaminate otherwise healthy fields.
-Clean all tools of plant parts, mud and dirt to avoid the risk of cross-contamination.
-The University of California, Davis, recommends harvesting orchards where known herbicide-resistant weeds exist after other areas.
+Equipment used in a weed-threatened orchard can easily contaminate otherwise healthy orchards.
+Remove plant parts, mud and dirt from all tools before using them in a clean orchard to avoid the risk of cross-contamination.
+The University of California, Davis, recommends harvesting orchards where known herbicide-resistant weeds exist after other areas have been harvested.

 Rotate Herbicides with Different Modes of Action

-Growers should consider attacking weeds before they breach the surface with pre-emergent products such as Alion® herbicide from Bayer.
-Pre-emergent herbicides enter the root systems of the weeds and kill them before they can germinate, providing a perfect complement to contact herbicides that treat weeds after they emerge.
-Pre-emergent herbicides also have a different mode of action than glyphosate treatments, reducing the likelihood of developing resistance.
+Growers should consider attacking weeds before they breach the soil surface with pre-emergent products such as Alion® herbicide from Bayer.
+Pre-emergent herbicides prevent normal weed seed germination and development, killing them before or as they emerge and providing a perfect complement to contact herbicides that treat weeds after they emerge.
+Pre-emergent herbicides also have a different mode of action than glyphosate treatments, reducing the likelihood of developing resistance. // SEE HOW ALION HOWS

 Pay Attention to Label Rates

 Experts advise that growers should always adhere to the label rates listed on products.
 These rates may vary by soil type, rainfall and other factors.